 Not everything will be on the menu either so exercise some patience with the waiter and go through the list of items on the menu with them just to make sure.

-Stick with a big city for a few days: If you happen to be arriving or in Nepal for Dashain and traveling independently then my advice is to plan ahead a little.
+Stick with a big city or the mountains for a few days: If you happen to be arriving or in Nepal for Dashain and traveling independently then my advice is to plan ahead a little.

 Plan to stay in a popular city or destination for the start of Dashain to avoid booked out transportation.
 This really is as simple as choosing to stay in the Kathmandu Valley for the start of Dashain or to stay in Pokhara or plan to be up in the mountains (where Dashain will not effect you).